 New gTLD Auction Proceeds are expected to be allocated in a manner consistent with ICANN’s mission.

-Limitations of funding allocation stem from legal and fiduciary requirements and concerns for the ICANN Organization:
+Limitations of funding allocation stem from legal and fiduciary requirements and concerns for the ICANN organization:

-Disbursement of funds must be for projects that are in accordance with ICANN’s mission as set out in the bylaws.
+Disbursement of funds must be for projects that are in accordance with ICANN’s mission as set out in the Bylaws.

-A key element of the implementation of the selected mechanism will be to develop guidance on the limitation inherent in the ICANN mission, which will support development of criteria to evaluate proposals.
+A key element of the implementation of the selected mechanism will be to develop guidance with regard to the limitation inherent in the ICANN mission, which will support development of criteria to evaluate proposals.
 The CCWG has produced Guidance for proposal review and Selection (see Annex C) and list of example projects (see Annex D) which are expected to be used as guidance during the implementation process.

 Disbursements must be made for lawful purposes.